kevaone/narwhallet/README.md

 ### (optional) Android Build
 pip install buildozer<br/>
-We also need older version of Cython; we can just use pip and install from wheel: pip install https://github.com/cython/cython/releases/download/0.29.32/Cython-0.29.32-py2.py3-none-any.whl<br/>
+We also need older version of Cython; we can just use pip and install from wheel:<br/>
+pip install https://github.com/cython/cython/releases/download/0.29.32/Cython-0.29.32-py2.py3-none-any.whl<br/>
 buildozer android release<br/>

 ## Setup Windows
 You will need Python installed, can download and install from https://www.python.org/downloads/windows/.
-You will also need Git which can be downloaded and installed from https://git-scm.com/download/win.
+You will also need Git which can be downloaded and installed from https://git-scm.com/download/win.<br/>

-You can test the instilation status by opening a command prompt and issuing the commands: python --version git --version
+You can test the instilation status by opening a command prompt and issuing the commands:<br/>
+python --version<br/>
+git --version<br/>
 If either of these commands fail check the instilation status of the program.
-If the program is installed it might not be added to PATH; consult the programs documentation on how to add.
+If the program is installed it might not be added to PATH; consult the programs documentation on how to add.<br/>

 ### venv example
 *recommended to use a virtual environment for separation and to ensure no dependency conflicts*